Astor63/TPS-Mods/Work In Progress/Gears Improvement/ReadMe.md

   - #### Shotgun Improvement:

-    - __*Moonscaper* No Self-Damage:__ Now this Torgue shotgun becomes viable for *second wind* as you will not automatically go down again from the self-damage.
+    - __*Moonscaper* No Self-Damage:__ Made the grenades not inflicting self-damage to fixes the issue of where the delayed explosion would (repeatedly) put you down.

     - __*Wombat* No Self-Damage:__ This Torgue shotgun becomes viable for *second wind* as you will not automatically go down again from the self-damage.